maximeo3D/3D-Viewer/mds/EXPORT_SYSTEM_README.md

 # 3D Viewer Export System

-This project now includes a direct file export system that allows you to export datGUI parameters directly to `studio.json` without opening file explorer dialogs.
+This project now includes a direct file export system that allows you to export Tweakpane parameters directly to `studio.json` and `materials.json` without opening file explorer dialogs.

 ## How It Works

 The export system uses a **client-server architecture**:

-1. **Client-Side (JavaScript)**: datGUI controls send POST requests when export buttons are clicked
+1. **Client-Side (JavaScript)**: Tweakpane controls send POST requests when export buttons are clicked
 2. **Server-Side (PowerShell)**: A custom HTTP server intercepts POST requests and writes directly to files
-3. **Direct File Overwrite**: The `studio.json` file is updated in real-time without downloads
+3. **Direct File Overwrite**: The `studio.json` and `materials.json` files are updated in real-time without downloads

 ## Setup Instructions